-Tantorious is a semi-monthly podcast series featuring interviews with well-known authors, hosted by Allan Hoving and presented by Tantor Audio.
+Tantorious is a monthly podcast series featuring interviews with well-known authors, hosted by Allan Hoving and presented by Tantor Audio.

 Michael Palin is a comedian, novelist, actor, and playwright best known for being one of the members of the comedy group Monty Python and for his travel documentaries.
 His first novel, Hemingway’s Chair, published in 1998, was a national bestseller and a New York Times notable book of the year.
 His new novel, The Truth, is a warm and witty story of a journey to India.